CanDIG/candig.github.io/_pages/releases/candig_cineca_project.md

 analyses.

-&ldquo;The technical goals we have set for ourselves are ambitious”, said Mike Brudno, PI of the CanDIG project and Senior Scientist at SickKids Hospital in Toronto.
+&ldquo;The technical goals we have set for ourselves are ambitious”, said Mike Brudno, PI of the CanDIG project and Senior Scientist at SickKids.
 “But CanDIG has extensive experience working with CINECA partner projects EGA[^2] and ELIXIR[^3] through their participation as peer Driver Projects for the Global Alliance for Genomics and Health ([*GA4GH*](https://www.ga4gh.org)).
 Building on what